rahulyhg/employee_company_cms/README.md

 ###SETUP

+NOTE: Step 1 only works on mac and linux computers.
+For windows users, please create .env file and set up laravel project how you normally would :)

 1) run sudo ./generate_files
 2) create the database you specified while running step 1
 3) run php artisan migrate - to migrate Database